HebatallahTha/rsvp-event-site/README.md

 This **RSVP Event Site** is a web application built as the final project for CodePath’s Web101 course.
 It allows users to RSVP for an event by filling out a form with their name, email, LinkedIn, and location.
 Upon successful submission, the user's details are added to a dynamic participant list, and a friendly confirmation modal with an animated image pops up.

-Additionally, the site includes a **dark mode toggle**, so users can switch between light and dark themes with a single click.
+Additionally, the site includes a **dark mode toggle**, so users can switch between light and dark themes with a single click.You can try it out here aswell: https://teal-cheerful-television-100.vscodeedu.app

 ## Features